crownstone/website/business/08-installation-by-cs.md

 {% include snippets/centered-text-home-begin background='light'%}

 When you chose Crownstone to include into your residential real estate portfolio, you can also make use of our **installation service**.
-Our electricians can provide you with the followings installation options
+Our electricians can help you not only to install our smart devices behind **power outlets**, but also behind **ceiling lights** and enable the **wall switches** to work together with the Crownstones.

 {% include snippets/centered-text-home-end %}

+{% include snippets/centered-image-home img-size='large' img='/images/installation/double' format='jpg' img-alt='builtin behind double socket'%}

 {% include snippets/circles-bg-end %}

 {% include snippets/full-width-container-end %}

-{% include snippets/two-frames-in-a-row no-arrow='true' %}

-{% include snippets/margin %}

 {% include snippets/slogan-begin background='blue' %}